Last Updated on October 28, 2023

 This early bone formation either by graft cells of cortical or cancellous bone is critical in callous formation during 4 to 8 weeks after surgery and accelerates the bone incorporation.

 BMP is a hydrophobic, non-species-specific protein whose activity does not require viable graft cells and is present in fresh autografts as well as in modified allografts.
-The other graft-derived factors besides BMP are transforming growth factor, Insulin-like growth factor I & II, Acidic and Basic fibroblast growth factors, Platelet-derived growth factors, Interleukins, Granulocyte-macrophage colony stimulating factors etc.
+The other graft-derived factors besides BMP are transforming growth factors, Insulin-like growth factor I & II, Acidic and Basic fibroblast growth factors, Platelet-derived growth factors, Interleukins, Granulocyte-macrophage colony-stimulating factors, etc.

 The osteoinductivity of a mineralized graft is thought to be minimal except as living graft cells may be producing osteoinductive factors but the osteoinductivity of the demineralized bone matrix has been repeatedly shown.

-In addition to the above mentioned biologic functions, the graft may provide structural support until the recipient tissue can bear weight.
-In addition to providing mechanical supporting, they function as trellis or scaffold for the ingrowth of new host bone2.
+In addition to the above-mentioned biological functions, the graft may provide structural support until the recipient tissue can bear weight.
+In addition to providing mechanical support, they function as trellis or scaffolds for the ingrowth of new host bone2.

 Sequence of Events in the Incorporation of Bone Grafts

 - Organization of hematoma by the local inflammatory response (Host-dependent)